 We present a simple and tractable trade model of heterogeneous firms, endogenous quality choice, and endogenous markups.
 A key feature of the model is that competition not only lowers the cost threshold between the firms that produce and those that exit, but it also raises the scope for quality differentiation.
 With both these channels present, the most productive firms respond to competition by raising quality, prices, and markups, while the least productive either exit or respond in the exact opposite manner.

-The model generates a unified theory and a supply-side explanation for an extremely rich set of stylized facts relating to (i) firm heterogeneity, (ii) product quality heterogeneity, (iii) markups heterogeneity, (iv)

-heterogeneity in the response of firms to competition, and (v) heterogeneity in the sign and magnitude of the correlations between output prices, firm productivity, size, and product quality.
+The model generates a unified theory and a supply-side explanation for an extremely rich set of stylized facts relating to (i) productivity heterogeneity, (ii) product quality heterogeneity, (iii) markups heterogeneity, (iv) heterogeneity in the response of firms to competition, and (v) heterogeneity in the sign and magnitude of the correlations between output prices, firm productivity, size, and product quality.
 In addition, the model predicts that average price and markups exhibit a U-shape response to competition, that imports from developed countries are of higher quality and cost more than imports from developing countries, and that welfare gains are significantly understated when trade-induced competition is accounted for, but trade-induced innovation is not.

-Keywords: Intra-industry trade, firm heterogeneity, quality choice, non-constant markups, quality ladders aa658@georgetown.edu.
-I would like to thank Kostas Arkolakis, Davin Chor, Don Davis, Gene Grossman, James Harrigan,
+Keywords: Intra-industry trade, firm heterogeneity, quality choice, non-constant markups, quality ladders